ESM0543 - Guide to determining status: mutuality of obligation

 (See reference to the concept of mutuality of obligation in Nethermere (St Neots) Ltd v Gardiner and Taverna at ESM7110).

 Where a worker undertakes duties for an engager and the engager pays the worker for undertaking the work then there will be sufficient mutuality of obligation for a contract to exist.
-The question of mutuality of obligation poses no difficulty during the period when the worker is actually working for the engager.
+The question of mutuality of obligation poses no difficulty during the period when the worker is working for the engager.
 For that duration the worker undertakes to work and the engager in turn undertakes to pay for the work done.
 The mutual obligations (to work on the one hand and to be paid on the other) will continue to exist until the contract is terminated and will provide the basic requisite mutual obligations - see Stephenson v Delphi Diesel Systems Ltd [2003] ICR 471 at paragraph 13.

-See also the Court of Appeal case Cornwall County Council v Prater [2006] EWCA Civ 102 and the words of Mummery LJ and Longmore LJ
+Cornwall County Council v Prater [2006] EWCA Civ 102

-[Nethermere (St Neots) Limited v Gardiner and another (see ESM7110)]
+Nethermere (St Neots) Limited v Gardiner and another (see ESM7110)]

 Where it is claimed an overarching contract of employment is in place, see guidance at ESM2330 onwards.